Oliver Ellsworth: Youth and family life

 Ellsworth was born in Windsor, Connecticut, to Capt.
 David and Jemima (née Leavitt) Ellsworth.

+Ellsworth's ancestors had lived in Windsor since the middle of the 17th century.
+Josiah Ellsworth, Oliver's great-grandfather, was born in about 1629 in Cambridgeshire, England.
+Josiah immigrated to Connecticut in 1646, although it is unclear if he did this on his own, he married a woman born in Massachusetts named Elizabeth Holcombe.
+Josiah's occupation is listed as "juror".
+He would pass away in 1689.
+Ellsworth's maternal grandmother's maternal grandfather (his great-great-grandfather) was Lieutenant Daniel Pond.
+He was born in England in the 1620s or 1630s.
+He immigrated to Dedham, Massachusetts in the early 1650s, where he worked as a carpenter and a long-time selectman to support his growing family.
+He was in a militia, which is why he has the title of "Lieutenant".
+He died in 1697 or 1698.
+Beyond this, Ellsworth's ancestry can also be traced to Edward Heath, a collarmaker who was born in 1525 in Little Amwell, Hertfordshire, England (a settlement near Ware).

-He entered Yale in 1762, but transferred to the College of New Jersey (later Princeton) at the end of his second year.
+Ellsworth entered Yale in 1762, but transferred to the College of New Jersey (later Princeton) at the end of his second year.
 Along with William Paterson and Luther Martin (both of whom served with him at the Constitutional Convention in 1787) he founded the "Well Meaning Club," which became the Cliosophic Society—now part of Whig-Clio, the nation's oldest college debating club.
 He received his A.B. degree in 1766, Phi Beta Kappa after 2 years.
 Soon afterward, Ellsworth turned to the law.
 After four years of study, he was admitted to the bar in 1771 and later became a successful lawyer and politician.

 In 1772, Ellsworth married Abigail Wolcott, the daughter of Abigail Abbot and William Wolcott, nephew of Connecticut colonial governor Roger Wolcott, and granddaughter of Abiah Hawley and William Wolcott of East Windsor, Connecticut.

-They had nine children including the twins William Wolcott Ellsworth, who married Noah Webster's daughter, served in Congress and became the governor of Connecticut; and Henry Leavitt Ellsworth, who became the first Commissioner of the United States Patent Office, the mayor of Hartford, president of Aetna Life Insurance and a large benefactor of Yale College.
-Oliver Ellsworth was the grandfather of Henry L. Ellsworth's son Henry W. Ellsworth.
+They had nine children including the twin brothers William Wolcott Ellsworth and Henry Leavitt Ellsworth.
+William married Noah Webster's daughter, served in Congress and was elected Governor of Connecticut.
+Henry became the first Commissioner of the United States Patent Office, the mayor of Hartford, president of Aetna Life Insurance and a major benefactor of Yale College.
+Henry was also instrumental in the creation of the U.S. Agriculture Department and oversaw the forced relocation of Cherokee Indians from Georgia to the Oklahoma Territory.
+He was a friend and backer of inventors Samuel Colt and Samuel F.B.
+Morse, and his daughter Annie Ellsworth proposed the first message transmitted by Morse over the telegraph, "What hath God wrought?"